-The bill adds a new section, Section 7g, (Section 7f in the introduced version of the bill) which adds provisions regarding the department's authority to accept other fund sources to facilitate a public-private agreement.
+The bill adds a new section, Section 7g, which adds provisions regarding the department's authority to accept other fund sources to facilitate a public-private agreement.

 Federal Infrastructure Bank

 The bill authorizes the department to accept from the United States or any of its agencies, including, but not limited to, a federal infrastructure bank, funds that are available to the department for carrying out a public-private agreement, whether the funds are made available by grant, loan, line of credit, loan guarantee, or other financial assistance.